zas11053/4300-Web-Programming-Project/README.md

 Zaharia Selman, Blake Laczynski, Tina Liu, Mary Grace Tippett

 ## What is MyDateList?
 MyDateList is an interactive, informative website for all romantics.
-Guest users may search for and view various date posts, and registered users may do these things in addition to favoriting a post, creating a post, and commenting.
+Guest users may search for and view various date posts, and registered users may do these things in addition to favoriting and creating a post.
 Date posts give the user information on how to have the perfect date, such as location, price, food, pictures, and much more.

 ## The Starting Point
 Once you follow the instructions below on downloading the source code, importing the SQL data into your mySQL database, and navigating to our website on your localhost, you will find yourself on the MyDateList homepage, called home.php.
 This PHP file is our website's version of a traditional index.html file, as it is the starting point and the central page for any guest on our website.
 It displays all kinds of date ideas from other users.